silverweed/silverweed.github.io/_posts/2017-02-08-about_this_blog_(and_its_author).md

 Lifish is currently my best effort at creating something worth playing, so it's what this blog will mostly focus on.

 More detailed stuff about it is coming: subscribe to the Feed to get updates as soon as they arrive!

+<small>(Footnote: "silverweed" has nothing to do with smoking weed: the name is from a character of my favourite book:
+Watership Down by R. Adams.
+It's funny, since I've never smoked in my life :-)</small>